Workday/vizzy-android-lib/README.md

 # vizzy-android-lib
 An Android library to simplify vizzy integration

-Vizzy is a Vizzy is a powerful Ruby on Rails web server that facilitates Visual Automation, a continuous integration testing strategy that aims to prevent visual regressions, also open sourced here: https://github.com/Workday/vizzy
+Vizzy is a powerful Ruby on Rails web server that facilitates Visual Automation, a continuous integration testing strategy that aims to prevent visual regressions, also open sourced here: https://github.com/Workday/vizzy

 ## Installation
 At some stage this should be in jcenter and just be added as a dependency